martyna-boruslawska/Monopoly/docs/proposals/NextStep2_trading.md

   - Make the offer only if the buyer keeps at least `$300` cash after payment
   - The seller accepts only if the traded street is not developed, not mortgaged, and not part of the seller's own complete set
   - If accepted, transfer cash and the property.
 Otherwise do nothing
+4. Out of scope in this issue
+  - Multi-property packages
+  - Get Out of Jail Free cards in trades
+  - Counter-offers
+  - Trading during another player's turn
+  - Trading mortgaged property with forced immediate mortgage decisions
+  - Loans, gifts, or zero-value transfers
-4. Add focused tests
+5. Add focused tests
-  - Cover monopoly-completing offers, seller rejection when the seller's own set would be broken, developed-street blocking, reserve checks, and no-op rejection behavior
+  - A player who owns two of three streets offers cash for the missing third street and completes the set when accepted
+  - A seller who also owns the rest of that color set rejects the offer
+  - A developed street cannot be traded
+  - A player without enough post-trade reserve does not make an offer
+  - A rejected trade leaves both players' money and `propertyIds` unchanged

 # Acceptance Criteria